BebeSparkelSparkel/hra/README.md

 - `opener`: Optional.
 The operator that is indicates the beginning of a contiguous string that only ends with the closer operator.
 Can be indicated without value if `redefine` is specified and assigned.
 - `closer`: Doubly Optional.
 If undefined, its value is the same as `opener`.
 It is also the only thing the escape operator can escape in the contiguous string.
 Can be indicated without value if `redefine` is specified and assigned.
 - `encoding`: Optional.
 The operator that indicates content encoding for a file.
 If undefined, content encoding cannot be specified.
 Can be indicated without value if `redefine` is specified and assigned.
-- `decode`: Optional.
-The operator that indicates how text content should be decoded during extraction, specifying both text encoding and line ending format.
+- `format`: Optional.
+The operator that indicates the final file format after extraction by specifying both text encoding and optionally line ending format.
 If undefined, content is stored and extracted as UTF-8 with original line endings preserved.
 Can be indicated without value if `redefine` is specified and assigned.
-- terminator: Optional.
+- trailing: Optional.
 The operator that indicates the number of trailing newlines to append to file content.
 The value must be a base-10 number.
 If undefined, text files default to one trailing newline and binary files default to zero.
+Can be indicated without value if `redefine` is specified and assigned.
+- `standard=`: Optional.
+Comma-separated list of attribute standards to apply.
+Controls what attributes are valid throughout the archive.
 Can be indicated without value if `redefine` is specified and assigned.

 Parser Capability Requirements:
 - All operators that will be used anywhere in the file MUST be indicated in this line for parser capability checks